Ringmast4r/WiGLE-Vault/README.md

 ## 🎯 Quick Start (Choose Your Method)

-### Option A: Windows Executable (No Coding Required!)
+### Option A: Pre-Built Executables (No Coding Required!)

 **Perfect for non-technical users!**

+#### Windows
-1. Download the latest release from the [Releases page](https://github.com/Ringmast4r/WiGLE-Vault/releases)
+1. Download `WiGLE-Vault-Windows.zip` from the [Releases page](https://github.com/Ringmast4r/WiGLE-Vault/releases)
 2. Extract the ZIP file
 3. Double-click `RUN_ME.bat` (or `WiGLE-Vault.exe`)
 4. Paste your WiGLE token when prompted
 5. Press ENTER and wait for downloads to complete

+#### macOS
+1. Download `WiGLE-Vault-macOS.zip` from the [Releases page](https://github.com/Ringmast4r/WiGLE-Vault/releases)
+2. Extract the ZIP file
+3. Double-click `run.sh` (or run `./WiGLE-Vault` in Terminal)
+4. Paste your WiGLE token when prompted
+5. Press ENTER and wait for downloads to complete

+**Note for macOS users:** First time running, you may need to allow the app in System Preferences > Security & Privacy

 **Features:**
 - ✅ No Python installation needed